-Adobe Systems and NSPA sponsor a Design of the Year competition.
-First-place winners in each category receive an Adobe software package of their choice.
+NSPA sponsor the Design of the Year competition.
 Categories include Newspaper Page One, Newspaper Page/Spread, Yearbook Page/Spread, Magazine Page/Spread, Infographic and Illustration.

 The NSPA Cartooning Awards, co-sponsored by Universal Uclick, are open to students at NSPA member newspapers in two categories: Editorial Cartoon and Comic Strip/Panel.

 Story of the Year: 2013 | 2012 | 2011 | 2010 | 2009 | 2008 | 2007 | 2006 | 2005 | 2004 | 2003 | 2002 | 2001 | 2000 | 1999 | 1998 | 1997 | 1996

 Multimedia Story of the Year: 2013 | 2012

 Picture of the Year: 2013 | 2012 | 2011 | 2010 | 2009 | 2008 | 2007 | 2006 | 2005 | 2004 | 2003 | 2002 | 2001 | 2000 | 1999 | 1998 | 1997 | 1996